 Common Sexually Transmitted Diseases/Infections:

 Pthirus pubis – Pubic Lice

-The STI/STD clinic accepts walk-in patients.
+The clinic accepts walk-in patients, but appointments are preferred.
 The number of walk-in patients we see each day varies depending our clinic staff and the number of patients who have not kept their appointment.

 The STI/STD clinic offers same day appointments.
 Similar to walk-in patients, the number of same-day appointments varies each day depending our clinic staff and patient load.

 Cost: CDPH is unable to provide free services to STI/STD patients.
 The cost depends on the number of people in your family and your income (a sliding fee scale).
 We ask that you provide proof of income the day of your appointment.
 Acceptable Proof of Income includes: